-1. This report presents "At Our Heart - Next Steps" The East Renfrewshire approach to Children Services Planning for the period 2023-2026.
-The plan will also be submitted to Education Committee on 17 August for noting and full Council on 13 September for approval.
-After Council approval the plan will be submitted to the Scottish Government.
+1. This report presents "At Our Heart - Next Steps" The East Renfrewshire Approach to Children Services Planning for the period 2023-2026.
+Council is requested to approve the content of the plan prior to being submitted to the Scottish Government.
+The plan was considered and noted by East Renfrewshire Integration Joint Board (IJB) on 16 August 2023 and East Renfrewshire Council Education Committee on 17 August 2023.